-'Nothing to Eat or Drink' means no chewing gum, sucking candy or anything.
+'Nothing to Eat or Drink' means no chewing gum, sucking candy or losenges or any other products like this.

-You can take any medications the anesthesiologist advised with a small sip of water.
+You can take any medications the anesthesiologist advised with a sip of water.

-Follow the reminder paper the nurse and anesthesiologist in the Pre-Admission Unit filled out for you.
+• Follow the reminder paper the nurse and anesthesiologist in the Pre-Admission Unit filled out for you.